CIS565-Fall-2023/Project1-CUDA-Flocking/README.md

 |:--:|
 |*50,000 boids, scene scale = 100, block size = 128, no visualization*|

 The size of grid cells relative to the neighborhood distance also has an impact on performance.
 A ratio of 1 turned out to be best.
-This makes sense as having more cells would mean additional overhead for sorting and searching those cells, while having less cells would require searching through significantly more boids per boid.
+This makes sense as having more cells would mean additional overhead for sorting and searching those cells, while having less cells would require searching through significantly more boids per cell.

 ### Performance Questions